mysteriumnetwork/documentation/content/node-runners/node-ui/index.md

   <img src="../../images/node-ui/vpn-pricing.png" alt="Pricing settings" class="screenshot" />
 </div>

+### Understanding Different NAT Types and Hole-Punching

+A brief explanation of Network Address Translation (NAT) types, how they work with hole-punching and can affect the ability to create tunnels.

+#### Normal (Full Cone) NAT
+A full cone NAT is one where all requests from the same internal IP address and port are mapped to the same external IP address and port.
+Furthermore, any external host can send a packet to the internal host, by sending a packet to the mapped external address.

+#### Restricted Cone NAT
+A restricted cone NAT is one where all requests from the same internal IP address and port are mapped to the same external IP address and port.
+Unlike a full cone NAT, an external host (with IP address X) can send a packet to the internal host only if the internal host had previously sent a packet to IP address X.

+#### Port Restricted Cone NAT
+A port restricted cone NAT is like a restricted cone NAT, but the restriction includes port numbers.
+Specifically, an external host can send a packet, with source IP address X and source port P, to the internal host only if the internal host had previously sent a packet to IP address X and port P.

+#### Symmetric NAT
+A symmetric NAT is one where all requests from the same internal IP address and port, to a specific destination IP address and port, are mapped to the same external IP address and port.
+If the same host sends a packet with the same source address and port, but to a different destination, a different mapping is used.
+Furthermore, only the external host that receives a packet can send a UDP packet back to the internal host.

+#### Hole-Punching
+Using a previously established association to permit an arbitrary external address/port to send data to an internal address/port is referred to as hole-punching.
+Hole-punching is possible with normal (full-cone), restricted and port-restricted NATs, which map the same internal address/port consistently to an external address/port.

+*NOTE: Hole-punching is not possible with purely symmetric NATs, due to their inconsistent destination-specific port mapping behavior.

+#### NAT Test
+Click the link below to run the DH2i NAT Test to determine whether your site is behind a Symmetric NAT device.
+DH2i NAT Test: https://clients.dh2i.com/NatTest/

 ### Payout settings

 The beneficiary address is the address of your wallet where you want to receive your earnings.